ethereum/trin/portal-bridge/README.md

 - `"--mode single:b100"`: gossip a single block #100
 - `"--mode single:e100"`: gossip a single epoch #100
 - `"--mode fourfours`: will randomly select era1 files from `era1.ethportal.net` and gossip them
+- `"--mode fourfours:e600`: will select era1 file 600 from `era1.ethportal.net` and gossip it

 ### Network
 You can specify the `--network` flag for which network to run the bridge for